 Discovery in Brīvības Street Square

-The Ogre History and Art Museum has received an interesting find – an old building detail discovered in Ogre during the reconstruction of Brīvības Street Square.
-As a tractor leveled a small hill in the center of the square, Senija Proose, the landscape architect of Ogre Municipality, noticed something unusual – an object that appeared […]
+An interesting find has entered the Ogre History and Art Museum – an old building element discovered in Ogre during the reconstruction works of Brīvības Street Square.
+As a tractor levelled a small mound in the centre of the square, Senija Proose, landscape architect of Ogre Municipality, noticed something unusual – an object that appeared […]

-The Ogre History and Art Museum has received an interesting find – an old building detail discovered in Ogre during the reconstruction of Brīvības Street Square.
-As a tractor leveled a small hill in the center of the square, Senija Proose, the landscape architect of Ogre Municipality, noticed something unusual – an object that appeared to be a fragment of a building detail.
-Senija Proose transported the rather heavy concrete find to the museum.
+An interesting find has entered the Ogre History and Art Museum – an old building element discovered in Ogre during the reconstruction works of Brīvības Street Square.
+As a tractor levelled a small mound in the centre of the square, Senija Proose, landscape architect of Ogre Municipality, noticed something unusual – an object that appeared to be a fragment of a building element.
+Senija Proose brought the rather heavy concrete find to the museum.

-The museum archive contains documents and photographic materials about the development of Brīvības Square dating back to the early 20th century.
-This discovery is a tangible historical evidence of Ogre city’s oldest history, of a building that once stood in the square.
+The museum’s archive contains documents and photographic materials related to the development of Brīvības Square dating back to the early 20th century.
+This find is a tangible historical testimony to the earliest history of the city of Ogre and to a building that once stood in the square.

-1910.
-In 1912, entrepreneur Mārcis Paucītis built a beautiful, large house and stable in the center of what is now Brīvības Street Square, then at the corner of Lindenberga Street and Birch Avenue.
-The project was designed by the well-known architect Max von Osmidoff.
-Unfortunately, the building’s life was not long.
-1914.
-When the First World War began, Mārcis Paucītis, like many other Latvian residents, fled to Russia.
-For two full years, the territory of Ogre city was in the front line and subjected to heavy shelling by the German army from the left bank of the Daugava.
-Almost all of the Ogre resort’s summer house developments and farmsteads were destroyed.
+In 1910, entrepreneur Mārcis Paucītis built a beautiful, large house and a stable in what is now the centre of Brīvības Street Square, then located at the corner of Lindenberg Street and Bērzu Avenue.
+The project was designed by the well-known architect Max von Ozmidoff.
+Unfortunately, the building’s existence was short-lived.
+In 1914, World War I began, and Mārcis Paucītis, like many other residents of Latvia, fled to Russia as a refugee.
+For two full years, the territory of Ogre was in the front line and subjected to heavy shelling by the German army from the left bank of the Daugava River.
+Almost all the summer houses of the Ogre resort and farmsteads were destroyed.

-As seen in an old photograph of the building, the concrete building detail found in the square is a fragment of a decorative fence that was located at the entrance to the building’s facade.
-It is possible that the square also holds other evidence of the building that once stood there.
+As can be seen in an old photograph of the building, the concrete element found in the square is a fragment of a decorative fence that once stood by the entrance doors on the building’s façade.
+It is possible that the square still holds other traces of the building that once stood there.

 Evija Smiltniece,